-Knob locks are the most common type of door lock and the chief method of security for most doors.
-The lock cylinder is located in the knob instead of the door.
-Thus, knob locks should not be used on external doors, as they can be broken into with basic tools like a hammer or wrench.
+Knob locks are the most common type of door lock available and the chief security method for most doors.
+The lock cylinder is located in the knob itself instead of the door.
+Thus, knob locks should not be used on external doors, as they can be easily broken into with basic tools like a hammer or wrench.

 2. Cam Locks

 Cam locks consist of a fastener with an attached arm, or cam, that rotates to lock.
 They are cylindrical and have a metal tube with a hole in one side that helps position the bolt when it is inserted.

 These door locks are typically used in vending machines, file cabinets, desks or display cases to prevent unauthorized access.
 In fully constructed cabinets, they are invisible for the most part.
 Certain cam locks secure cabinet doors completely, making them attractive for safeguarding sensitive materials.

 Deadbolts offer even stronger protection against burglary or break-in.
 They have lock bolts that move with the turning of a knob or key without a spring.
 Their unique locking mechanism is better equipped to resist physical attacks, battering and boring, making them less susceptible to a knife or hand tool.

 Deadbolt locks come in three primary types: single, double and vertical.
 Single-cylinder deadbolts are the simplest and can be activated from one side via a key.
 Double-cylinder deadbolts can be used with a key from both sides.
 Vertical deadbolts operate similar to single and double deadbolts, but the lock moves up and down instead of horizontally.
 This orientation is more resistant to forced entry via prying with a tool such as a crowbar.